bealdav/pg-autojoin/README.md

 You may dynamically want to produce dataframes with relevant data only based on a source table.

-Have directly all joins might help a lot to specify the data to get back.
+Have directly all joins might help a lot to specify the relevant data to get back.

 # Installation